-This means we are responsible for determining the purposes for which and the manner in which your personal data is processed.
+We are committed to protecting and respecting your privacy.
+We are registered as a data controller under UK law, this means we are responsible for determining the purposes for which and the manner in which personal information provided directly to us is processed.

-Personal Information means information that identifies you personally such as your name, photo, contact details, appointment details, medical record details or data that can be linked with such information in order to identify you.
+Personal Information is information that identifies you personally such as your name, photo or contact details, or data that can be linked with such information in order to identify you.

 What does this statement relate to?

-This statement sets out the basis on which any personal information we collect from you, or that you provide to us or that is provided to us by other third parties will be processed by us.
+This statement sets out the basis on which any personal information we collect from you, or that you provide to us will be processed by us.
 Please read this statement carefully to understand our practices regarding your personal information and how we will treat it.

 How do we collect your personal information?

-1. What personal information do you give us and we collect about you.
+What personal information do you give us / do we collect about you?

-You may give us information about you by entering information on our website, allowing us access to data about you held by third parties, filling in forms, or by corresponding with us by phone, e-mail or otherwise.
-You may also give us information, and we may collect and process information about you resulting from, any interactions you undertake or services you request or source from us.
+You may give us information about you by entering information on our website, filling in forms, or by corresponding with us by phone, e-mail or otherwise.
+You may also give us information, and we may collect and process information about you resulting from any interactions you undertake or services you request or source from us.